joliencremers/waspr/paper.md

 posteriors, averaging, Consensus Monte Carlo [@Scott2016-wu], and semiparametric density product estimators [@Neiswanger2013-nk], were implemented in the `R`-package `parallelMCMCcombine`.
-This package is however not actively maintained and was removed from `CRAN`.
-Moreover,
-@Srivastava2018-zw, shows that WASP obtains better approximations of the full data posterior than other methods for subset posteriors.
+This package is however not actively maintained and was removed from `CRAN` as it was not maintained anymore.
+Moreover, @Srivastava2018-zw, shows that WASP obtains better approximations of the full data posterior than other methods for subset posteriors.

 Wasserstein barycenters can be estimated using several techniques.
 The `R`-package `Barycenter` implements the Sinkhorn algorithm developed by